Amsterdam/django-gisserver/docs/user/filters.rst

      - Property may not exist (currently implemented as ``<PropertyIsNil>``).
    * - ``<BBOX>``
      - :samp:`ST_Intersects({a}, {b})`
-     - Geometry must be in value 2.
+     - Geometry must be partly in value 2.
 The field name may be omitted to use the default.
    * - ``<Contains>``
      - :samp:`ST_Contains({a}, {b})`
-     - Geometry 1 completely contains geometry 2.
+     - Geometry completely contains geometry 2, e.g. province contains city.
    * - ``<Crosses>``
      - :samp:`ST_Crosses({a}, {b})`
-     - The geometries have some common interior points.
+     - The geometries have some common interior points, e.g. two streets.
    * - ``<Disjoint>``
      - :samp:`ST_Disjoint({a}, {b})`
      - The geometries are not connected in any way.